 - Speech surgery (around 3-8 years)

 - Jaw surgery (approximately when teenager)

-All patients with a cleft lip and/or palate will be seen annually by the UNC Craniofacial Team until age 18 years.
-The first visit will occur approximately 1 month before palate surgery if applicable or at approximately 1 year.
+All patients with a cleft lip and/or palate will be seen annually by the UNC Craniofacial Team until they are 18 years old.
+The first visit will be around 1 month before palate surgery or at approximately 1 year old.